Perform these 5 gentle and safe finger exercises while you are in a wrist cast to avoid stiffness, pain, and swelling in the fingers.

 Do these 5 gentle and safe finger exercises 10 times to each finger, 3-4 times a day.

-To help you get started on 5 gentle and safe exercises in a wrist cast, watch this video and do the exercises at the same time.
+- To help you get started watch my video here on 5 gentle and safe exercises in a wrist cast.
+You do the exercises at the same time.

 What can you do if these exercises aren’t enough?